Registrations open – The Bengaluru Multimodal Journey Challenge 2025.

 Welcome to the third edition of the Symposium on Data for Public Good – India’s premier platform dedicated to exploring how data, technology, and governance can work together to create inclusive, secure, and sustainable future.

-Organised by the Centre for Data for Public Good (CDPG) at IISc Bengaluru, this two-day event convenes leaders from government, academia, startups, and civil society to accelerate innovation in public digital infrastructure and data-driven policy.
+Organised by the Centre of Data for Public Good (CDPG) at IISc Bengaluru, this two-day event convenes leaders from government, academia, startups, and civil society to accelerate innovation in public digital infrastructure and data-driven policy.

 Under the overarching theme of ‘Data for Public Good’, this symposium will delve into innovative approaches, ethical considerations, and practical applications of data science to address critical global challenges.